scarter93/StudentDatabase/README.md

 ##TODO

-Finsih up StudentRecordDatabase Class and add more detail to StudentRecord Class.
+Finsih up StudentRecordDatabase Class and add persitance layer and more detail to StudentRecord Class.
 Add comments, expections and deconstructors.

-##Usage

-Coming soon